-There are times when you need to spend money and there are times when spending money on something (anything) will bring a lot of joy into your life.
-Having little treats and special items can brighten your day, they can make your life easier and make life better.
-Cutting out these indulgences for the sake of spending less money will not help you get your finances in order just like making your coffee at home will not make you a millionaire.
+There are times when you need to spend money, and there are times when spending money on something (anything) will bring a lot of joy into your life.
+Having little treats and special items can brighten your day; they can make your life easier and make life better.
+However, cutting out these indulgences for the sake of spending less money will not help you get your finances in order, just like making your coffee at home will not make you a millionaire.

 The “trick” to getting your financial life in order is to stay within your budget and not overspend.
 You need to save more money and spend less.
 Make more money and cut down on your living expenses in order to save for the future: save for retirement and save for emergencies.
-You need to stop living paycheck to paycheck and get on a spending plan and pay off your debts.
+You need to stop living paycheck to paycheck, get on a spending plan, and pay off your debts.

-It’s all easier said than done and it all sounds so pat.
-How do we reconcile those needs and ideas with the fact that we cannot (and should not) spend our lives depriving ourselves of everything we enjoy and of everything we think is important just to pay off student loans or retire early?
+It’s all easier said than done, and it all sounds so pat.
+So how do we reconcile those needs and ideas with the fact that we cannot (and should not) spend our lives depriving ourselves of everything we enjoy and of everything we think is important just to pay off student loans or retire early?
 These things are important and just as important as living your life.

-Although we do like to make fun of the cup of coffee trope, mindless spending without a budget is a real problem for a lot of people.
+Although we do like to make fun of the cup of the coffee trope, mindless spending without a budget is a real problem for many people.
 While everyone can and should allow themselves to buy luxuries and special things, you should also be aware that mindless spending does add up.
 Every dime counts.
 Many people do rack up thousands of dollars in credit card debt just by not taking the time to think about every purchase made (whether important or not!).